How to Negotiate a Car Lease for the Best Deal

 An example is trying to get lower than $400 per month on a $40,000 car with zero down (or only closing fees due at lease signing).

 Leasing fees vary between manufacturers.
 You may get charged a security deposit, an acquisition fee, a disposition fee, an excess mileage fee, and so on.
-Some of these fees may be negotiable as well as the mileage limit.
+However, these costs aren't always set in stone.
+It's worth negotiating to lower these fees, as well as discussing a suitable mileage limit that aligns with your expected usage.

 Remember, negotiating a car lease can be tricky.
 You'll want to negotiate the price first and have a dealer use that as your capitalized cost.
 But even then, dealers can play games with all the other leasing variables to make you pay more in the long run.